Monday, 30 November 2009

 "Ever wondered why a pair of jeans should cost 300,- or more?"

-Cheap Monday did and decided to do something about it.
+The guys from Cheap Monday did and decided to do something about it.
 They felt that the other brands where cheating the consumer out of their money, as the jeans were not that special and heavily overpriced.
 So they said: let's make a product that is fashion forward (tight jeans) and sell it for as cheap as possible.
 They didn't want to put their well designed product in the cheap stores, but in the good stores where they want to shop themselves.

 The initial idea was to sell the jeans on Mondays, because on Monday you are hung over from the weekend and basically broke.
 So why not be able to buy a cheap pair of denim?
 The demand for the jeans appeared to be so high that they also began selling the jeans on Tuesdays etc.